C2SM-RCM/emiproc/joss/paper.md

 Another example is CO2 emissions from vegetation.
 Several different models are available that estimate the exchange of CO2 with vegetation.
-`emiproc` implements VPRM (Vegetation Photosynthesis and Respiration Model) [@vprm], which (by default) makes use of vegetation and soil moisture indices, extracted from the satellite observations.
+`emiproc` implements VPRM (Vegetation Photosynthesis and Respiration Model) [@vprm], which (by default) makes use of vegetation and soil moisture indices, extracted from satellite observations.

-This topic is already well-developed in the bottom-up component of the HERMES model [@hermesv3_part2], as it includes emission modules for a wide range of sectors and pollutants.
+This topic is already well-developed in the bottom-up component of `HERMESv3` [@hermesv3_part2], as it includes emission modules for a wide range of sectors and pollutants.

 ## Visualizing the data
-At the end of the whole processing chain, a modeller may want to check the output files to see if the processing was successful.
+At the end of the processing, a modeller may want to check the output files to see if the processing was successful.
 For some of the outputs, `emiproc` provides example plot scripts based on `matplotlib` [@matplotlib].

-For regular grids, the `plot_inventory` function from the `emiproc.plots` module can be used to plot the emissions on a map.
+Inventories on regular grids can be plotted using the `plot_inventory` function from the `emiproc.plots` module.
 Figure \ref{fig:tno} was created using this function.

 # Availability

-The package is availabe on [GitHub](https://github.com/C2SM-RCM/emiproc) and the documentation is available on [readthedocs](https://emiproc.readthedocs.io/).
+The package is available on [GitHub](https://github.com/C2SM-RCM/emiproc) and the documentation is available on [readthedocs](https://emiproc.readthedocs.io/).

 [Tutorials](https://emiproc.readthedocs.io/en/master/tutos/tutorials.html)